yeppp27/VisualScore/README.md

 ## Usage as Reward Function

-Once trained, OmniQuality-R can be used as an interpretable reward function for text-to-image generation models without retraining:
+Once trained, VisualScore can be used as an interpretable reward function for text-to-image generation models without retraining:

 ### Using Local Trained Model